robotology-playground/WBI-Toolbox/README.md

 - **legsV**:     [int] legs version of your robot.
 - **feetFT**:    [bool] Is the robot endowed with force/torque sensors for its feet?
 - **uses_urdf**: [bool] Is your robot fixed to root or standing on the floor? (for icubGazeboSim this would mean whether you are using the `iCub (fixed)` or `iCub` models)
-- **urdf**:      When using the icubGazeboSim you need to specify the exact location of the urdf model of the robot as found in `/icub-model-generator/generated/`.
-These models can be downloaded from the repository https://github.com/robotology-playground/icub-model-generator.
-This step is still succeptible to changes in the near future.
+- **urdf**:      location of the urdf model of the robot to be used.

-You will find a few controllers and models that have already been used with the iCub simulator and the real robot as found in `${CODYCO_SUPERBUILD_ROOT}/codyco/WBIToolbox/controllers`.
+If you wish to change any of the default values you should do it in `${CODYCO_SUPERBUILD_ROOT}/codyco/build/install/share/codyco/contexts/wbit/` (assuming you left the default installation directory of the WBI Toolbox, otherwise look for the corresponding `contexts` directory).
+To generate default .ini files for a different robot, head to `${CODYCO_SUPERBUILD_ROOT}/codyco/WBIToolbox/libraries/wbInterface/conf/wbit/CMakeTmp` and add your new .ini.in file.

 ###### Current Controllers
 Our most recent controllers and other Simulink diagrams can be found in `${CODYCO_SUPERBUILD_ROOT}/codyco/WBIToolbox/controllers`.
 In there you can find: